GeorgeGountinoudis/Bachelor-Thesis/README.md

 # Bachelor-Thesis
-My bachelor's thesis (or dissertation), studing the subject of: "IoT with 5G Network: The evolution of the everyday life of man and the risks regarding physical and cyber attacks in the new era of technology"
+My bachelor's dissertation, studing the subject of: "IoT with 5G Network: The evolution of the everyday life of man and the risks regarding physical and cyber attacks in the new era of technology".
+This dissertation aims to make the field of IoT and 5G easier to understand and hopefully to make people embed those techoligies to their everyday lives.